AlexanderK88/c11_examensarbete/README.md

 # C11_Examensarbete
 Examensarbete med Alexander, Mangatracker webapp.

-Sure!
-Here's a description text you can use for your manga app's README on GitHub:

----

 # 📚 Manga Reader App

 **Manga Reader App** is a sleek and user-friendly application designed for manga enthusiasts to explore, read, and manage their favorite manga collections.
 Whether you're a casual reader or a passionate fan, this app provides a seamless experience with customizable features and an intuitive interface.